-This history page focuses on people from Šepurine and their descendants.
+This history page focuses on people from Prvić Šepurine and their descendants.
 For a wider look at the history of Croatians in Western Australia, please go to the main HCWA website where you’ll find a lot of well-researched information.

-If you have an interesting family story to tell, consider sharing it and having it published on the HCWA site. ___________________________________________________________________________________________________________________
+If you have an interesting family story to tell, consider sharing it and having it published on the HCWA site.

 A Brief History of Šepurinjani in Western Australia

-The first woman from Šepurine in WA was most likely Jakomina VLADIĆ nee SKROZA (1865-1929).
-Jakomina was married to Ante VLADIĆ from Prvić Luka.
-Ante came to Australia on the 28 November 1899 disembarking at Townsville, Queensland, most likely to work as a sugar cane cutter.
-He was in WA by the time his brother, Ivan (Jack) VLADIĆ, arrived in Fremantle in 1905. the ywere joined by another brother, Krste Vladić in 1908.
+The first woman from Šepurine in WA was most likely Jakomina Vladić nee Skroza who arrived in Fremantle on the SS Oroya on the 24th February 1908.
+Jakomina was married to Ante Vladić from Prvić Luka who arrived in Australia on the 1899 disembarking at Townsville, Queensland, most likely to work as a sugar cane cutter.
+He was in WA by the time his brother, Ivan (Jack) Vladić, arrived in Fremantle in 1905.
+They were joined by another brother, Krste Vladić in 1908.

 Jakomina lived in Day Dawn for 2 years, Spearwood for 13 years and later lived on Anzac Road in Leederville.